ifwe/bruce/doc/dev_info.md

 As shown above, if you use the `build` command to build an individual binary, it will create a debug version by default if `--release` is not specified.
-Likewise, if you do not specify the `--mode=release` option when running the `build_all` script, debug versions of binaries will be built by default.
+Likewise, if you do not specify `--mode=release` when running the `build_all` script, debug versions of binaries will be built by default.
 As documented [here](build_install.md#building-an-rpm-package), the `pkg` command may be used for building an RPM package.
 By default, `pkg` builds a release version of Bruce.
 To build a debug version, specify `--debug`.

 In GCC 4.8, support was added for [AddressSanitizer] (http://code.google.com/p/address-sanitizer/), a useful debugging tool.
 This